-Have you ever wondered what is the difference between the expressions Demo [でも] and Kedo [けど]?
-In this article I will explain the grammatical function of each of them and their main differences in the Japanese language.
+Have you ever wondered what the difference is between the expressions Demo [でも] and Kedo [けど]?
+In this article, I will explain the grammatical function of each of them and their main differences in the Japanese language.

-Read also: How to Say “But” in Japanese – Demo, Kedo or Shikashi?
+Read also: How to Say “but” in Japanese – Demo, Kedo or Shikashi?

-Table of Content
+Table of Contents

 Kedo – けど